daliyaebenny/CICDwithJenkins/README.md

 Archiving materials.
 Testing.
 Deploying to different environments.
 Therefore, a build is one run of a defined project with various steps.

+## TASK 1

  ## User Story
  Make a simple Java application and create a continuous integration env. ensure the action "Build now" process every 15 minutes if anything changes in code (Git Repo).